Alsop High School: History

-The school was founded by the Liverpool Education Committee in 1919, under the chairmanship of James W. Alsop.
+The school was founded by the Liverpool Education Committee in 1919 under the chairmanship of James W. Alsop.
 The school moved to its current premises on Queen's Drive in 1926.

-After World War II, further buildings were constructed - a dining annex, an assembly hall, a library and an art room, which was completed around 1953-4.
-Previously the Hall had been on the ground floor behind the front tower with windows onto the yard.
-When the new hall was opened, this area was converted into three classrooms onto the yard, and laboratories to the front onto Queens Drive.
+After World War II, further buildings were constructed, including a dining annex, an assembly hall, a library and an art room, which was completed around 1953-4.
+Previously the hall had been on the ground floor behind the front tower with windows onto the yard.
+When the new hall was opened, the area was converted into three classrooms onto the yard and laboratories to the front onto Queens Drive.

 Further additions later included a new block with laboratories, a gym, and a metalwork shop.
 In recent years, the school also acquired the old Arnot Street school on County Road and adjacent to Arnot Street primary school.
 The lower school was designed by Gilling Dod, based in the Cunard Building, Liverpool.
 The lower school was demolished and the site has since been used to develop a Tesco Metro store and a car park.

-Previously a community school administered by Liverpool City Council, in November 2020 Alsop High School converted to academy status.
-The school is now sponsored by the Omega Multi-Academy Trust.
+Previously a community school administered by Liverpool City Council, in November 2020 the school converted to academy status.
+It is now sponsored by the Omega Multi-Academy Trust.

 Campus

 Alsop High School is the largest secondary school in Liverpool at present.
 The current Alsop High School building was built in 1926, and an extensive refurbishment / backlog maintenance of the existing campus buildings began in September 2008.
-The campus recently benefited from the construction of a new £8.4m building designed by architects 2020 Liverpool and includes a new canteen, new 6th form facilities, reception area, atrium, new Spanish, Humanities, and English learning pods as well as classrooms with improved IT facilities and a new dance and activity studio.
+The campus recently benefited from the construction of a new £8.4m building designed by architects 2020 Liverpool and includes a new canteen, new 6th form facilities, reception area, atrium, new Spanish, humanities, and English learning pods as well as classrooms with improved IT facilities and a new dance and activity studio.
 The site has also benefited from extensive new landscaping and refurbishment of the listed rectory building.
-Aside from the Jamieson (named after a former headmaster) and 1926 buildings, there are also the MAD (Music, Art and Drama) block and the ICT block, which consists of the school's LRC (Learning Resource Center).
+Aside from the Jamieson (named after a former headmaster) and 1926 buildings, there are also the MAD (Music, Art and Drama) block and the ICT block, which consists of the school's LRC (Learning Resource Centre).